tutkun00/Basic_Drone_Control_Interface/README.md

  3-Landing and unarming the drone.
     -The drone is put into "LAND" mode and lands on the ground.
 When it lands on the ground, it is taken out of arm state.
  Note: After all operations, you can return to the main menu and perform the desired operation.
- Note2: This project is a project made by a Computer Engineering student who has just passed the 2nd year.
-Technical glitches should be kept within the scope of possibility.
+ Note2: This project is a project made by a Computer Engineering student who has just passed the 2nd year.Technical glitches should be kept within the scope of possibility.
+ Note3: Python MAVLink and Dronekit libraries must be installed before running the program.